Ramp and plateau in bulk correlators within the disk topology in JT gravity: Results

 \section{Results}

 To justify the perturbative expansion, we fix $\lambda^2=0.1$.
 Furthermore, we are interested in investigating the large time behavior of the gravitational path integral of the correlators in eq.\eqref{Hadamard LL} and eq.\eqref{Hadamard LR}.
 For this we fix a bulk point $z_{R,1}=z_{R,2}=z_R$, and set $t_{R,1}=0$ and $t_{R,2}=t_R$.
-Finally, in order to compare the $\beta$ dependence of the gravitationally dressed correlators in a coordinate invariant way, we anchor the first bulk point at $t_P=0$ and $z_P=1$, and then find the corresponding $z_R$.
-To stay outside of the event horizon of the black hole we then require $\beta>\pi$.
+Finally, in order to compare the $\beta$ dependence of the gravitationally dressed correlators in a geometrically well-defined way, we anchor the first bulk point at $t_P=0$ and $z_P=1$, and then find the corresponding $z_R$.
+For $\beta\leq\pi$, the chosen Rindler coordinate patch fails to cover the fixed Poincaré bulk point; we therefore restrict to $\beta>\pi$ for convenience.
+No physical singularity is associated with this $\beta=\pi$.